nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Example:

-- `class CS1231S` will enter focus mode to the **CS1231S** class, allowing you to manage data relating to **CS1231S**.
+- `focus CS1231S` will enter focus mode to the **CS1231S** class, allowing you to manage data relating to **CS1231S**.

 ### Clear all existing data: `clear`

 {% include note.html content="

-Clears all existing data in TA Assist.
+Clears all existing data in TA-Assist.

 " %}

 Format: `clear`

-* Clears all existing data in TA Assist.
+* Clears all existing data in TA-Assist.

 ## Features Available in Focus Mode